 41,400 mortgage loan originators (MLOs) were registered at the federal level in the second quarter (Q2) of 2019 in California.
 This is down 0.7% from a year earlier.
 These MLOs are employees of banks.

-State-licensed MLOs in California totaled 52,400 in Q4 2016, up 14% from a year earlier.
-These MLOs are licensed by the California Department of Business Oversight (DBO) or the California Bureau of Real Estate (CalBRE).
+State-licensed MLOs in California totaled 52,800 in Q2 2019, down 5% from a year earlier.
+These MLOs are licensed by the California Department of Business Oversight (DBO) or the California Department of Real Estate (DRE).

 MLOs on the rise

 State-licensed MLOs are mortgage brokers and mortgage bankers.
-In California, state-licensed MLOs are regulated by either the California Bureau of Real Estate (CalBRE) or the Department of Business Oversight (DBO).
-The DBO had the lion’s share of California’s MLO applications and MLO licenses issued in Q4 2016, as:
+In California, state-licensed MLOs are regulated by either the California Department of Real Estate (DRE) or the Department of Business Oversight (DBO).
+The DRE had the lion’s share of California’s MLO applications and MLO licenses issued in Q2 2019, as:

-- CalBRE received 519 new applications for individual licenses and approved 342 individuals (including pending applications from the prior quarter); while
+- the DRE received 245 new applications for individual licenses and approved 169 individuals (including pending applications from the prior quarter); while

 Loan originations going forward

-The year-over-year rise in state-licensed MLOs indicates those in the mortgage origination business hold a positive outlook for California’s housing market.
-However, some headwinds include:
+The year-over-year decline in state-licensed MLOs indicates those in the mortgage origination business are cautious about California’s housing market.
+Some of the headwinds MLOs are facing include include:

 Getting licensed – and keeping it